temporalio/spaceflight/README.md

 A Python Temporal worker, in space!

 This is a simple Python worker that uses the Temporal SDK to run a worker... in space!
 A background thread periodically writes sensor data to a file, which is then read from a local activity inside the workflow, attempting to publish any unpublished data since the last time it ran.

 When the worker loses connectivity, the workflow won't be able to make progress until it reconnects, which will happen automatically.
 Once it does, any unwritten data will be flushed to the workflow as the result of the local activity.

+Note that this application is not meant to be demonstrate Temporal best practices.
+It would be much simpler for the Pi to simply periodically send signals rather than running a whole worker.
+However, running the worker makes for a fun demonstration of Temporal's ability to survive network partitions.

 ## Running